Iraqi art

-Iraqi art is one of the richest art heritages in the world and refers to all works of visual art originating from the geographical region of what is present day Iraq since ancient Mesopotamian periods.
-For centuries, the capital, Baghdad was the Medieval centre of the literary and artistic Arab world during the Abbasid Caliphate, in which Baghdad was the capital, but its artistic traditions suffered at the hands of the Mongol invaders in the 13th century.
-During other periods it has flourished, such as during the reign of Pir Budaq, or under Ottoman rule in the 16th century when Baghdad was known for its Ottoman miniature painting.
-In the 20th century, an art revival, which combined both tradition and modern techniques, produced many notable poets, painters and sculptors who contributed to the inventory of public artworks, especially in Baghdad.
-These artists are highly regarded in the Middle East, and some have earned international recognition.
-The Iraqi modern art movement had a profound influence on pan-Arab art generally.
+Iraqi art refers to all works of visual art originating from the geographical region of what is present day Iraq since ancient Mesopotamian periods.
+Under the Abbasid Caliphate, Baghdad was a literary and artistic center of Arab world.
+Its artistic traditions suffered at the hands of the Mongol invasion of the 13th century.
+Under Ottoman rule in the 16th century, Baghdad was known for its Ottoman miniature painting.
+In the 20th century, an art revival, produced many notable poets, painters and sculptors who contributed to the inventory of public artworks, especially in Baghdad.

 History

 Mesopotamian art

-Iraq's art has a deep heritage that extends back in time to ancient Mesopotamian art.
 Iraq has one of the longest written traditions in the world.
 Maqam traditions in music and calligraphy have survived into the modern day.
-However, the continuity of Iraq's arts culture has been subject to the vicissitudes of invading armies for centuries.
-The Mongol invasion of the 13th century devastated much traditional art and craft and is generally seen as a break in the tradition of Iraqi art.
+However, the continuity of Iraq's arts culture was disrupted by the Mongol invasion of the 13th century, which devastated much traditional art and craft and is generally seen as a break in the tradition of Iraqi art.

-Although British archaeologists excavated a number of Iraqi sites, including Nimrud, Nineveh and Tell Halaf in Iraq in the 19th century, they sent many of the artefacts and statues to museums around the world.
-It was not until the early 20th century, when a small group of Iraqi artists were awarded scholarships to study abroad, that they became aware of ancient Sumerian art by visiting prestigious museums such as the Louvre, enabling them to reconnect with their cultural and intellectual heritage.
+Although British archaeologists excavated several Iraqi sites, including Nimrud, Nineveh and Tell Halaf in Iraq in the 19th century, they sent many of the artifacts and statues to museums around the world.
+It was not until the early 20th century, when a small group of Iraqi artists was awarded scholarships to study abroad, that they became aware of ancient Sumerian art by visiting prestigious museums such as the Louvre, enabling them to reconnect with their cultural and intellectual heritage.
 Nevertheless, figurines, dating to the Neolithic period, found at the Palace of Tell Halaf and elsewhere, attest to Iraq's ancient artistic heritage.

 The Sassanids ruled the region that is now Iraq and Iran between the 3rd and 7th centuries.
 Sasanian art is best represented in metalwork, jewellery, architecture and wall-reliefs.
 Few paintings from this period have survived, but an understanding of jewellery ornamentation can be inferred from pictorial and sculptural representations.
 The art historian, Nada Shabout, points out that Iraqi art remains largely undocumented.
 The West has very little idea about Iraqi art.
 Problems associated with documenting a complete picture of Iraqi art have been compounded by the fact that many 20th-century artists, art historians and philosophers have been forced into exile, where they are isolated from their heritage and current practices.
 In addition, much of Iraq's art heritage has been looted or destroyed during periods of revolution, war and political unrest.